Open-Attestation/open-attestation-cli/README.md

 ```

 The number of documents and iteration can be modified using these options.
-- First number : Number of document for batched wrapping
+- First argument : Number of document for batched wrapping
-- Second number : Number of iteration.
+- Second argument : Number of performance test iteration to achieve higher accuracy

 Example:
 ```